-The Board of Governors of the HRDA in September 2005 approved the development and introduction of the system for the assessment and certification of training providers including trainers with tender invitations.
-It was also decided that the committee responsible for managing the tender's procedure will be the Board itself.
-The HRDA has prepared the tender invitations and is waiting for the submission of tenders by February 2006.
+In September 2005 the Board of Governors of the HRDA approved the development and introduction of the system for the assessment and certification of training providers including trainers with tender invitations.
+The HRDA launched in January 2006 a tender procedure for selecting external consultants.
+The tender was assigned to a Greek consortium

-In September 2005 the HRDA submitted the negotiated invitation to tender to Cedefop in order to become the National Coordinator of the Training of Trainers Network (TTnet) in Cyprus.
+In November 2006 the HRDA, as the National Coordinator of Training of Trainers Network (TTnet) Cyprus, organised the Launching Conference of the Network.
+The Conference was held in Nicosia in the presence of the Coordinator of TTnet / Cedefop and representatives of other National Networks.
 TTnet is a network of national networks that allows key players and decision-makers in the field of training of teachers and trainers to share practices, knowledge and expertise on key issues in the training and professional development of vocational teachers and trainers.
 TTnet operates at three levels of activities, the national level, the transnational level and the community level.
-The main working themes of TTnet for the year 2005 are: